 Crazy ants aren’t picky and can live in both wet and dry climates.
 As long as they’re kept out of the cold, they will be happy little bugs.

 Crazy ants sometimes make appearances all across the United States but tend to stay in Florida and along the Gulf Coast.

 Their travelling style isn’t the only reason they’re crazy.
 These ants like to spend time near electrical equipment, so don’t be shocked to find them in your air conditioning unit.

 A pain in the butt (and other places too).
 You don’t want to upset these hotheaded fire ants.
 These ants get their name from their painful sting and reddish-brown color.

 Their habitat preference only adds to their fiery image.
 Fire ants like to live in warm, sunny places and won’t build their mounds in the shade.
 Fire ant mounds are composed of loose soil and typically don’t have a hole in the center.
 They can be found in the southern parts of the United States as well as in California.

 When the weather turns hot and dry, fire ants will sometimes move indoors in search of food and water.
 They enjoy eating plant and animal matter and hope to find food with a lot of protein.

 Despite their small size, ranging from 1.6-5mm, they are very aggressive.
 They won’t hesitate to fight back if you stumble onto their territory.

+A real bug-a-boo.
 If there’s something strange in your neighborhood, it may just be ghost ants.
 These ants get their name from their appearance.
-Their pale legs and abdomen, as well as their dark head and thorax are bound to give you a fright.
+Their pale legs and abdomen, as well as their dark head and thorax, are bound to give you a fright.

 Ghost ants settle down in nests in the ground using tree branches and stones as protection.